MARIAM AZIZA STEPHAN

 2018-19 Co-director, Upstairs @GPS: Contemporary Issues in Art Discussion Series, Greensboro Project Space

-2012- 18 Director of Graduate Studies, Art Department
+2012- 18 Director of Graduate Studies, School of Art

 2015-16 Coordinator, Creative Arts Network (CAN), Messenger Project Director